TLyan-ze/BladderCancer_LineageDynamics/README.md

 ## Overview

-This repository contains the computational analysis code for the research paper "Recurrence in the chemotherapy regimen of bladder carcinoma originates from quiescent epidermoid-like cells" published in Nature Communications.
+This repository contains the computational analysis code for the research paper "Recurrence in the chemotherapy regimen of bladder carcinoma originates from quiescent epidermoid-like cells" .

 ## Abstract